mhinz/vim-galore/README.md

 :set verbosefile=/tmp/foo | 15verbose echo "foo" | vsplit /tmp/foo
 ```

+You can also enable verbosity at starting time, with the `-V` option.
+It
+defaults to verbosity level 10.
+E.g. `vim -V5`.

 #### Profiling startup time

 Vim startup feels slow?
 Time to crunch some numbers: